Configuration

 Advanced options

 adminThreadsnumber of threads the HTTP server uses (default: 4).
 A low number is typically enough as it's for admins only.
-You may need to increase if running in some cloud setups that keep the connections active (e.g. Kubernetes).auth.sharedSecretif not empty, enables the shared secret authentication with the given keyauth.google.clientIdsa list of GoogleAuth client IDs (strings)auth.obxAdminset it totrueto enable ObjectBox Admin users for sync authentication (e.g. for small deployments and tests)certificatePathSupply a SSL certificate directory to enable SSL.
-This directory must contain the filescert.pemandkey.pem.workerssets the number of concurrent workers for the main task pool (default is hardware dependent, e.g. 3 times the number of CPU cores).
+You may need to increase if running in some cloud setups that keep the connections active (e.g. Kubernetes).auth.sharedSecretenables the shared secret authentication.
+Can be a plain string (the secret) or an object withvalue(the secret) andrequired(boolean; iftrue, clients must provide a shared secret to connect).
+Example as object:auth.google.clientIdsa list of GoogleAuth client IDs (strings).
+The enclosingauth.googleobject also accepts arequiredboolean (iftrue, clients must provide Google credentials).auth.obxAdminenables ObjectBox Admin users for sync authentication (e.g. for small deployments and tests).
+Can betrueor an object with arequiredboolean (iftrue, clients must provide Admin user credentials).
+Example as object:asyncTxSlotif asynchronous DB transactions are "too fast", this adds a delay (in microseconds) to fill up the transaction slot.
+This can reduce the maximum amount of transactions and thus disk usage (default: 3000).certificatePathSupply a SSL certificate directory to enable SSL.
+This directory must contain the filescert.pemandkey.pem.workerssets the number of concurrent workers for the main task pool (default is hardware dependent, e.g. 3 times the number of CPU cores).removeWithoutObjectDataby default, the server includes full object data in sync logs for remove operations, which allows sync filters to filter removes based on object content.
+Set totrueto disable this and only include the object ID (reduces sync log size but prevents filtering of remove operations).

 Clusters